csmolnar/taxonpages/pages/home.md

 ---
-title: The title
+title: What bites you?
-lead: Taxa from your imagination to the web
+lead: Look up what insects live in you neighbourhood
-project: Your project
+project: What bites you?
 ---

 # {{frontmatter.title}}